World War 2

 The buttons are solid metal with a bit of weight to them.
 The backs are rough and the edges around the holes are sharp.
-Below is a Landico button, and an unmarked button of very similar design.
+Below right is a Landico button, and an unmarked button of the same design.

 This Landico design is also found by Beutron:

-In 1951 Landico Pty Ltd was investigating the method of metal plating plastic that G.herring had obtained licence for some years before.
-All Landico buttons I have seen so far appear to be metal, like above, some with enamelling.
+In 1951 Landico Pty Ltd was investigating the method of metal plating plastic that G.Herring had obtained license for some years before.
+All Landico buttons I have seen so far appear to be metal, like above, some with enameling.